MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 ##### [Service Connector](#tab/service-connector)

-When using Service Connector, it can help to assign the system-assigned managed identity to your Azure hosting environment, and then configure the *Azure Event Hubs Data Sender* and *Azure Event Hubs Data Receiver* roles for the managed identity.
+When you use Service Connector, it can help to assign the system-assigned managed identity to your Azure hosting environment, and then configure the *Azure Event Hubs Data Sender* and *Azure Event Hubs Data Receiver* roles for the managed identity.

 The following compute services are currently supported: